simkinam/apiViesure/README.md

 In a real world, I would also use more of PageObject model when navigating from one page to another and have clear expectation, when a page was open (such as visibility of elements and other conditions within constructor).
 Also the Webdriver wait would be a global variable instead of seen inside the test.

-The UI tests were successful.
+The UI tests were successful, no issue was found.
+Thank you very much!